OliviaLJY/E-commerce/README.md

 #  E-commerce Dashboard Application

-This is a modern e-commerce management dashboard built with React, offering comprehensive features for product management, order processing, and data analytics.
+This is a modern e-commerce management dashboard built with React.js, offering comprehensive features for product management, order processing, and data analytics.

 ## Key Features